 Pat and Billy stayed in London and they played occasionally with Mike Berry and a few other semi names.
 Billy recommended Pat to The Luvvers, who had just split from Lulu.
 Initially he was playing guitar, but when the bass player decided that he’d had enough, Pat switched to bass and John Hitchen joined as guitarist.
 Shortly after that Rod Coombes came in on drums and they teamed up with George Bean and became George Bean and the Runners.
 With the addition of a brass section they morphed into Trifle.

 After Trifle broke up Pat initially stopped playing live but did session work, most notably for Billy Ocean, The Dooleys and the Nolans.
 He also did lots of demo recording with Billy again and with people like Paul Raven ( Gary Glitter ) Alex Harvey, Phil Coulter and Pete Kircher ( Honeybus ).

 Eventually Pete Kircher joined a band called Shanghai and Pat was asked to join them.
 They featured, Mick Green (The Pirates ) Cliff Bennett, and Brian Alterman.
 When that started to crumble he joined Manfred Mann’s Earth Band.
 Subsequently Pat stopped playing and moved into tour management.

-Now retired, Patrick has a happy life in Spain where he spends a lot of time on his hobby, photography.
-However after a spell as a DJ with a local rap group, he is now making backing tracks which a friend and he use to do the odd local show.
+Patrick retired to Spain and lived a happy life spending much of his time on his hobby, photography.
+However he maintained his love of music appearing as a DJ with a local rap group, making backing tracks with a friend and playing occasionally in a local show.